 Personal training job outlook

-According to the U.S. Bureau of Labor Statistics, jobs for fitness trainers and instructors are projected to grow 39% from 2020 to 2030, almost five times faster than the average for all occupations.
-The job market is expected to add about 69,100 openings for fitness trainers and instructors each year, or 121,700 total openings over the decade.
+According to the United States Bureau of Labor Statistics, jobs for fitness trainers and instructors are projected to grow 39% from 2020 to 2030, which is much faster than the average for all occupations.
+The job market is expected to add about 121,700 total openings over the decade.

 Read more: How To Become a Personal Trainer in 5 Steps

 Explore more articles

 - What Does It Mean To Be Laid Off?

 - How Much Does a Neurologist Make?
 Salary and Career Details